I suspect we’re about to see this chart for 4 year degree completion as well https://t.co/fX7vqmIKqp

 It’s not a myth, but I think the reasons for it are confusing.

-Yes, Mark Zuckerberg, Bill Gates, etc. dropped out of college.
+Yes, Mark Zuckerberg, Bill Gates, Aaron Levie of Box, etc. dropped out of college, and Dylan Field of Figma and many others never went due to Thiel Fellowships.
 But as Marc Andreessen points out … they’d been “coding” at an elite level for years, since their teens.
 By the time they got to college, they were ready.
 They had 6–7 years of experience and could ship consumer (Zuck) or commercial (Gates) software.

 Often, in enterprise software, you probably don’t get on-point experience until your twenties or later.
 It’s hard to learn how, say, the procurement industry works until you’ve had a job in it.
 You can’t learn this in your parents’ basement.

-So … it would make sense 34 is a decent average starting point, especially in B2B.
+So … it would make sense 34 is a decent average starting point, especially in B2B that sells to bigger customers.
 And these folks don’t really drop out of college at 34.
 Yes, Aaron Levie of Box dropped out.
 But they started as a consumer/SMB play, it wasn’t enterprise yet, and they’d been building and working on software for years.

 The older you are, the more likely you are to succeed as a startup founder.

 True all the way up to age 60 (!). pic.twitter.com/1Tv3GQFLzQ

 — Alex Svanevik 🐧 (@ASvanevik) October 9, 2022